List of Responding Schools

 Martin Luther King Jr Keynote Speaker - Each year, the MLK Committee of faculty, staff and students coordinates a week of events to honor Dr. King's legacy.
 The culmination of the week is a keynote address on a public interest topic by an attorney committed to Dr. King's ideal of service to the community.

-BLSA Lecture Series - The Black Law Students Association coordinates a number of public service activities, including a lecture series focusing on public interest topics.
+BLSA Lecture Series - The Black Law Students Association coordinates a number of public service activities, including lectures focusing on public interest topics.

 Public Interest Retreat